Modern Slavery Statement Financial Year 2021

 STATEMENT UNDER S.54 OF THE MODERN SLAVERY ACT 2015

-This our fifth modern slavery statement made in accordance with section 54 of the Modern Slavery Act 2015 (the “Act”) and covers the financial year from 1 January 2020 to 31 December 2020.
+This our sixth modern slavery statement made in accordance with section 54 of the Modern Slavery Act 2015 (the “Act”) and covers the financial year from 1 January 2021 to 31 December 2021.
 We fully support the aims of the Act and are committed to operating free from any form of modern slavery.

 Our organisation is split broadly between corporate activities and operational activities.